Hotel Pez Espada

 Inaugurated on May 31, 1959 as a five-star establishment, since its inception it has had illustrious clients or visitors such as Umberto II of Italy, King Feisal, Baudouin of Belgium, the Empress Soraya of Persia, the Princes Prince Rainier III and Grace of Monaco, the Dukes of Windsor, the King of Belgium Albert II, Rita Hayworth, Frank Sinatra, Ava Gardner, Elizabeth Taylor, Mary Pickford, Ingrid Bergman, Rock Hudson, Sofia Loren, Carlo Ponti, Kim Novak, Orson Welles, Boris Karloff, Raf Vallone, Marlon Brando, Peter Ustinov, Sean Connery, Anthony Quinn, Trevor Howard, Dirk Bogarde, John Mills, Claudia Cardinale, Raquel Welch, Xavier Cugat, Brigitte Bardot, the Argentine general Perón and the Rothschild barons, among others.

-Among the many prestigious events held at the hotel throughout its history, in 1966/67 the prestigious couturier Nina Ricci presented her Autumn-Winter haute couture collection in its salons, where famous singers such as Julio Iglesias have also performed, Antonio Machín, Raphael, Joan Manuel Serrat, Rita Pavone or Massiel, among others.
+Among the events held at the hotel throughout its history, in 1966/67 the couturier Nina Ricci presented her Autumn-Winter haute couture collection in its salons, where singers such as Julio Iglesias have also performed, Antonio Machín, Raphael, Joan Manuel Serrat, Rita Pavone or Massiel, among others.

 It is located right on the beach, next to the 'La Carihuela' area noted for its seafood restaurants.
 The hotel has 192 guest rooms and 13 suites.

-Frankie's Bar has been converted into an American cocktail bar, decorated with images of Frank Sinatra, where he frequented.
+Frankie's Bar has been converted into an American cocktail bar, decorated with images of Frank Sinatra, which Sinatra frequented.

 The Junior Suites Celebrities that are located on the seventh floor of the hotel's main building, that were allocated to celebrities and film stars staying at the hotel.
 The three Celebrities Junior Suites are each slightly different in design.
 They are furnished and decorated in a style typical of the late 1950s, when the hotel was originally built.